PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/variables-and-conditionals.md

 ---
-title: Example Guide
+title: Variables and Conditionals

-description: A guide in my new Starlight docs site.
+description: Manage game progression with variables and conditionals
 ---

 explain how conditionals and variables work